bradymiller/bradymiller.github.io/todo/index.md

 1. Fund-raising(options are donations grants, crowd-sourcing etc; d/w L regarding crowd-sourcing and many more).

 ### MU2
-1. Complete the items flagged by the "Technical Review".
+1. Complete the items flagged by the "Technical Review" and then get that Full Certification.

 ### MU3
 1. Complete wiki planning page.